General Contracting contractors in

 Licensing Requirements

-California requires Class B General Building Contractor license through CSLB.
-Must have 4 years journeyman experience or equivalent, pass Law & Business exam and trade exam, provide financial statements showing $2,500 minimum liquid assets.
-License renewed every 2 years with 32 hours continuing education.
+California requires a Class B General Building Contractor license from CSLB.
+Must pass Law & Business exam and trade exam, provide financial statements showing $2,500 liquid assets, post $15,000 bond.
+4 years verifiable construction experience required.
+License renewal every 2 years with 32 hours continuing education.

 Permit Requirements